Roman86/tailwindcss-scoped-preflight/README.md

   plugins: [
     // ... other plugins
     scopedPreflightStyles({
-      // it's basically a function accepting original ruleSelector and returning a transformed one
+      // it's basically a function accepting original selector and returning a transformed one
       isolationStrategy: ({ ruleSelector }) =>
         ruleSelector === '*'
           ? '' // returning empty string removes the rule